leandroberetta/mimik/docs/examples/operator/operator.md

 # Right Lyrics (with Mimik operator)

-The following commands will create a fake application called Right Lyrics, in terms of services it looks like:
+The following is fake application called Right Lyrics based in Mimik instances.

 ## Topology

 ![right-lyrics](../mesh.png)

 ## Deployment

+Having the Mimik operator installed (see how to install it [here](https://github.com/leandroberetta/mimik-operator)).

 ```bash
 oc create namespace right-lyrics